Dizzy: Large-Scale Crawling and Analysis of Onion Services: Conclusion

 \section{Conclusion}

 We presented Dizzy: An open-source system for automated crawling and analysis of onion services at scale.
 The system is designed to help researcher and analysts with their darkweb investigations, focusing on different aspects of onion services.
 Dizzy is currently deployed in the real-world and is used by local authorities for e-crime investigation and threat intelligence.
-We used Dizzy to present a comprehensive analysis of onion services, with novel findings that are related to onion service availability, content similarity, and the connection between onion services and the regular web.
+We used the deployment to perform a comprehensive analysis of onion services, and present novel findings related to onion service availability, domain content similarity, and the connectivity of the dark/regular web graphs.

+To this end, we note that we made both the source code and the datasets used in our deployment accessible to interested researchers and analysts from academia or law enforcement agencies, conditional on our institute's approval.